Reverse DNS Lookup

 You can specify the particular DNS server in this method as well by adding the IP address of the server after the IP address that you want to check for the PTR record.

-What are Some Uses of Reverse IP Search?
+What are Some Uses of Reverse Domain Name Lookup?

 Email spam filtration: ESPs (email service providers) perform an IP reverse search to establish the credibility of the sending domain.
 They check the PTR records of the domain from where the email is received.
 If there is no PTR record, then that particular domain is blocked, and it cannot send any more messages, i.e., through that particular ESP.

-Data logging: Another use of reverse DNS lookup is data logging.
+Data logging: Another use is data logging.
 For example, if some data, such as IP addresses, needs to be analyzed/checked, you can run reverse DNS checks to convert them to hostnames.
 The hostnames can be easier to remember and share.

 Security identification: This is another way reverse DNS search can be used.
 Suppose there is an attempt to hack or harm a particular website—an attempt during which the IP address of the attacking domain is stored.
 You can do an IP reverse lookup to identify the domain and take the required action to safeguard your website.

-No, running a dns reverse lookup is not illegal.
+No, running a reverse lookup is not illegal.
 There is no problem in taking an IP address and finding the domain name behind it.
 However, you shouldn't take unethical measures to find the IP itself.
-You can use an IP address checker to easily verify the IP address associated with a domain

-Can I find sub-domains using reverse IP address lookup?
+Can I find sub-domains using this reverse DNS search Process?

 No, you cannot.
-When you run the reverse DNS lookup, you can find only the domain associated with the IP and not any subdomains.
+When you run a reverse DNS lookup by IP address, you can find only the domain associated with the IP and not any subdomains.

-Why is the reverse IP lookup tool not working?
+Why is the reverse DNS Checker not working?